Vivify-Ideas/node-printer-utilities/README.md

 # Node Printer utility for Electron/NodeJS Applications

+## Development of this package

+To be able to recompile this package, you will have to install ```wkhtmltox``` native package that can be found on this [link.](https://wkhtmltopdf.org/downloads.html)

 ## Installation

 ```bash
 npm install --save node-printer-utility
 ```

+If your Electron and NodeJS NODE_MODULE version differs, you will have to rebuild this package with your Electron version using electron-rebuild after installing .

 ## Usage
 This package offers printing of a HTML string through conversion to PDF using native ```wkhtmltox``` package, and then printing using native ```CUPS``` package.